codehaus/jcsp/README.txt

 =============================================================================

-  jcsp.jar					(class library containing all features, both net and core - add either this or jcsp-core.jar to your CLASSPATH) jcsp-core.jar				(class library containing just the core features - add either this or jcsp.jar to your CLASSPATH) jcsp-demos.jar			(class library containing all the compiled demos) jcsp-demos-src.jar		(class library containing the source of all the demos) jcsp-demos-util.jar		(optional class library - add to your CLASSPATH)
+  jcsp.jar                  (class library containing all features, both net
+                             and core - add either this, or jcsp-core.jar, to your CLASSPATH) jcsp-core.jar             (class library containing just the core features
+                             - add either this or jcsp.jar to your CLASSPATH)

+  jcsp-demos.jar            (class library containing all the compiled demos) jcsp-demos-src.jar        (class library containing the source of all the demos) jcsp-demos-util.jar       (optional class library - add to your CLASSPATH)

   LICENCE-JCSP-1.1-rc1.txt  (licence agreement)
   README-JCSP-1.1-rc1.txt   (this file)

   jcsp-core-docs/           (javadoc HTML tree for jcsp-core.jar) jcsp-all-docs/            (javadoc HTML tree for jcsp.jar)

-  *.bat						(one file per demo - an easy way to run the demos that are inside jcsp-demos.jar)
+  *.bat                     (one file per demo - an easy way to run the demos
+                             that are inside jcsp-demos.jar ... for Windows platforms, at least)

 You will need the JDK1.3 libraries (or any later JDK) installed to work